open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Extensions.Hosting/README.md

 ## Migrating from pre-release versions of OpenTelemetry.Extensions.Hosting

-Pre-release versions (all versions prior to 1.4.0) of `OpenTelemetry.Extenions.Hosting` contained signal-specific methods for configuring tracing and metrics:
+Pre-release versions (all versions prior to 1.4.0) of `OpenTelemetry.Extensions.Hosting` contained signal-specific methods for configuring tracing and metrics:

 * `AddOpenTelemetryTracing`: Configure OpenTelemetry and register an